Related Party Transactions (Portfolio 5148)

 This Portfolio discusses in detail the accounting and disclosure requirements pertaining to a number of topics dealing with asset transfers among related parties, including sales, purchases, nonmonetary transactions, lease arrangements, and transfers of financial instruments.
 Although generally accepted accounting principles contain guidance concerning the disclosure of related party transactions, the accounting standards are mainly silent when it comes to accounting for these transactions.
 This Portfolio analyzes when related party transactions should be accounted for differently from transactions between unrelated parties.
 The Portfolio offers suggestions regarding possible approaches to the accounting for related party transactions under differing circumstances.

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5148-2nd, Paul, Related Party Transactions (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5148-2nd, Paul, Related Party Transactions (Accounting Policy and Practice Series).

 Table of Contents